 An ode to LUNAcy:

-In these illustrations I explore themes that are lighthearted, from strange plants to mythology, festive masks and magic folk, In many, " la Luna" (the Moon) is present, almost like an ideal to pursue.
+In these illustrations, I explore themes that are lighthearted.
+I invent interesting plants and animals, or reinterpret festive masks, mythology and magic folk.
+In many, "la Luna" (the Moon) is present, almost like an ideal to pursue.
 In others, the Moon has been colonized and ladders connect it to fantastical settings.

-These whimsical pieces started out as acrylic paintings on canvas.
-I switched to drawing on paper using water based pigments and dye inks in order to achieve smaller, more intricate details.
-Lately I have started using acrylic and gouache paint pens too.
-In most illustrations, there are 30 to 40 tiny lines/dots per square inch in the background,.
+These whimsical works are made on watercolor paper using water based pigment inks, gouache and watercolor pen.
+In most illustrations, there are 30 to 40 tiny lines/dots per square inch in the background.
 Each one can take anywhere from 14 to 30 hours to complete.
-In some cases, I alter the hues to obtain different versions of the same artwork, thus resulting in a mixed media image, since there is digital intervention.
+In some cases, after finishing an original, I make digital alterations to its image, in order to obtain fun, different versions of the same piece.

 Naïve meets Contemporary:

-Some of these originals are currently showing in different venues, please see News tab for more info.
+(Some of these originals and prints are exhibiting at Wheaton Arts Parade Gallery in Westfield Mall in Wheaton, MD).
+Also in different venues, please see NEWS tab for more info.

-Quality prints (and home textiles) of these and other illustrations are available at the following online shops:
+Quality prints (and home textiles) of these and other paintings are available at the following online shops: